parthakonda/courses/javascript/oops/understanding-call-bind-apply.md

     -------------------
     105200

+Note:

+You can also achieve the same functionality by using the new ES6 feature called `spread (...)` operator.

+    showSalary(...additionalSalary);

 ## Understanding `bind`

 `bind()` is used to bind the default `this` object.
 Means, it will bind the specified value to the `this` in Function object and returns its reference.